new-guy/screeps-os/README.md

         - Current one is shit.
 We should be checking for coma and stopping all spawning if we are in coma
     - Move construction room manager and construction flag converter into homeRoomManager

+### Post RCL4 - Bootstrappers + Miners

+- While in coma post RCL4, we spawn bootstrappers and mining routes one by one.
+- Start off with spawning bootstrappers
+    - Coma bootstrappers
+- Then figure out mining route logic
+    - Each mining operation should be its own process
+        - Update the "Ensure Child Process" function so that it returns the child process if it exists
+        - The mining route process should be able to return information about the mining route, such as if it is in full operation
+    - Colonies should have a mining manager process which controls the mining operations
+        - Mining routes should be created
+            - High priority for the room's own sources
+            - Up to a maximum number of ticks per spawner
+                - This should be able to be controlled by a variable so that we can control it based upon state
+                - We need to know how many ticks a mining operation will consume
+        - Mining operations should be started one by one.
+New mining operations should only be started when the previous has all of its creeps being spawned or in existence
+        - To create a route, have the manager check the colony's available sources (meaning not owned by SKs or other players) by order of nearest to either of the colony's storages one by one
+            - If there is a route for that source already, continue
+            - If there is not a route, create one.
+            - If we can't find any available sources, tell the colony that we need to scout
+    - Miners should just go to their assigned source, make sure a container is built, and mine
+    - Haulers should pick up from their assigned source, then deposit in the closest storage (this value should be cached)

+### Post RCL4 - Roads

+### Post RCL4 - Secondary Room Improvements

+- Favor 2 sources over 1
+- Update scouting to include the secondary room

 ### Tidy UP pt 2

 - Move room and creep property initialization somewhere better than main.js